 The yellowing of the skin and the whites of the eyes is a common condition among newborn babies.
 However, it is usually harmless.
 It develops two to three days after the birth.
 The buildup of bilirubin in the blood causes jaundice.
 As the liver in newborn babies is not fully developed, the removal of excess bilirubin may not be effective, thus, leading to jaundice.

 In normal cases, it gets better when your baby is about two weeks old.
 However, you need to consult your pediatrician to ensure that your baby does not need treatment.
 It is important to see the doctor if the symptoms become worse.
-Phototherapy and an exchange transfusion are
+Phototherapy and an exchange transfusion are the treatments to quickly reduce your baby’s bilirubin levels.

 Yes, breastfeeding is a natural way to feed your baby.
 But, that does not mean that it is not challenging.
 New moms find it tough to cope with breastfeeding, especially in the early days.
 A poor latch, low milk supply, and improper breastfeeding position are common concerns of moms.